 We thank our donors for their unwavering support of our mission – to keep art happening by investing in arts and arts education organizations.
 Our arts organizations need us now more than ever as they are faced with cancelling performances, fundraising events and arts education activities.
 If you would like to support us so that we can support them please donate here.

-These modifications that we are making will not affect current funding programs or goals in any way.
 We understand that many of you are facing challenges as you strive to continue your programs during this critical time.
 We encourage everyone to practice social distancing, which helps to prevent the spread of the virus in our community.

 Frequently asked questions